NehaChawdipande/Coursera-Java-for-Android/README.md

 # Coursera-Java-for-Android
 Solutions to graded assignments - reference only
-I have included only Logic.java files for simplicity purposes.
+I have included only Logic.java or logical files for simplicity purposes.